-i Source FactSet, as of 02/07/2018.
-MSCI All Country World Index return with net dividends, 31/03/2018 - 29/06/2018.
+i Source FactSet, as of 07/02/2018.
+MSCI All Country World Index return with net dividends, 03/31/2018 - 06/29/2018.

-ii Source: Office of US Trade Representative, White House and US Bureau of Economic Analysis, as of 28/06/2018.
+ii Source: Office of US Trade Representative, White House and US Bureau of Economic Analysis, as of 06/28/2018.

+Amid concerns about tariffs, some investors disregard a strong global economy.
+GDP grew in Q1 in the US, UK and eurozone.
+US loan growth has accelerated, funneling more capital to businesses and households to spend and invest.
+Business surveys in the US, Britain and the eurozone show output and new business are rising.
+While rising slightly, inflation and inflation expectations remain moderate, extending a Goldilocks-style economy globally.
 The European Central Bank announced plans to end quantitative easing (QE), an unheralded positive that should spur loan growth.
-If markets were zooming, we suspect pundits would cheer an echo of the mid-to-late 1990s, when equities enjoyed years of solid returns before Tech Bubble euphoria took hold.
+If markets were zooming, we suspect pundits would cheer an echo of the mid-to-late 1990s, when stocks enjoyed years of solid returns before Tech Bubble euphoria took hold.
 However, in our opinion, sideways volatile markets and fearful headlines blind some investors, creating room for positive surprise-bullish.

-Global politics also remain favourable, with gridlock entrenched throughout the developed world.
+Global politics also remain favorable, with gridlock entrenched throughout the developed world.
 Despite high-profile political turnover in Spain and Italy, which we will discuss in the Global Developed ex-US Commentary section, these countries still have a minority government and weak coalition, respectively-a climate for inaction.
 German Chancellor Angela Merkel's coalition is unstable, as is UK Prime Minister Theresa May's minority government.
-The twin issues of Brexit and migration monopolise politicians' attention on both sides of the English Channel, crowding out major legislation.
+The twin issues of Brexit and migration monopolize politicians' attention on both sides of the English Channel, crowding out major legislation.
 About the only significant measure passed in Q2 was Britain's bill to add a third runway at Heathrow airport.
 Overall, legislative risk seems low.

 Meanwhile, US politicians are preoccupied with midterm campaigning.
 Though Supreme Court Justice Anthony Kennedy's pending retirement could add fuel to already hot campaign rhetoric, we expect the election's outcome to prove duller than today's sensational headlines suggest.
 In short, whether we end up with a small Democratic majority, small Republican majority or split Congress, gridlock should prevail.
 This should usher in the US political cycle's sweet spot: the 87% Miracle.
-As we will detail in the US Commentary section, US equities have historically been positive 87% of the time in each of the three post-midterm quarters which is well above the average quarter.iii The tailwinds of gridlock and falling uncertainty are powerful.
+As we will detail in the US Commentary section, US equities have historically been positive 87% of the time in each of the three post-midterm quarters which is well above the average quarter.
+The tailwinds of gridlock and falling uncertainty are powerful.

-In Emerging Markets, mainland Chinese equities tumbled as Trump's harsh new tariff threats alarmed investors.
-Consistent with our view for the US, we don't believe the impact of proposed tariffs is large enough to spark an actual hard landing in the second largest global economy.^{iv} Not only would the actual tariff payments amount to a sliver of annual GDP if enacted, but also we believe they are easily avoidable.
+In Emerging Markets, mainland Chinese stocks tumbled as Trump's harsh new tariff threats alarmed investors.
+Consistent with our view for the US, we don't believe the impact of proposed tariffs is large enough to spark an actual hard landing in the second largest global economy.
+Not only would the actual tariff payments amount to a sliver of annual GDP if enacted, but also we believe they are easily avoidable.
 For example, consider the tariff on US soybean imports.
 It is highly unlikely Chinese importers end up paying this, as they can easily buy from other nations, like Brazil, where tariffs don't apply.